-For her undergrad studies, Kristal Kim attended UCLA, where she originally intended to study pre-med.
-After two years, however, she reaffirmed her passion for music and started studying privately with Mr. Walter Ponce, during which she also studied piano pedagogy and took extensive music education courses under Dr. Frank Heuser.
-She continued to pursue her master's degree at the SF Conservatory of Music, under the tutelage of Mr. Mack McCray and Dr. Sharon Mann, attaining Master of Music degree in 2003.
-After years of experience as a pianist and instructor in many noteworthy musical institutions in the Bay Area, including the American Conservatory of Theatre and the San Francisco Boys Choirs, Kristal Kim pursued the doctorate degree at the University of Cincinnati, College-Conservatory of Music.
-Under the guidance of Mr. Eugene Pridonoff and Mrs. Elizabeth Pridonoff, Kristal Kim attained the degree Doctor of Musical Arts in 2012, with the publication of her dissertation Emma Lou Diemer’s Solo Piano, Works Through 2010: A Study of Pedagogy and Performance in the Context of 20th- and 21st-Century Music Making.
-During these years of higher education, she has performed in numerous venues both local and abroad, also appearing in masterclasses given by world-renown artists such as John Perry, Veda Kaplinsky, Boris Berman, Young Hee Moon, and Andrew Cooperstock among others.
+For her undergraduate studies, Kristal Kim attended UCLA, where she initially straddled double majors in medicine and music.
+Soon after however, she acknowledged a greater passion in music, graduating with a Bachelor's degree in music education and Fischer Klein Education Award.
+Her piano study continued under the tutelage of Mr. Mack McCray and Dr. Sharon Mann in a Master's degree program at the San Francisco Conservatory of Music, where she was recognized with Outstanding Accomplishment Award from the piano department.
+After years of experience as a pianist and instructor in noteworthy institutions such as the American Conservatory of Theatre and the San Francisco Boys Choirs, Kristal Kim pursued a Doctorate in piano performance at the University of Cincinnati, College-Conservatory of Music.
+In 2010, she received the Most Distinguished Musician Award from Ibla International Music Festival for her performance in the contemporary category and became Doctor of Musical Arts in 2012, with publication of her dissertation Emma Lou Diemer’s Solo Piano, Works Through 2010: A Study of Pedagogy and Performance in the Context of 20th- and 21st-Century Music Making via ProQuest LLC.
+During these years, she had performed in numerous venues both local and abroad, also appearing in masterclasses given by world-renown artists such as John Perry, Veda Kaplinsky, Boris Berman, Young Hee Moon, and Andrew Cooperstock, among others.

-Dr. Kim believes that music is a powerful testimony of and from the Divine, intended to influence, impact, and inspire people towards Eternity and she strives to share the gift in her daily calling as a musician and teacher.
+Dr. Kim believes that music is a powerful testimony of and from the Divine, intended to influence, impact, and inspire people towards peace, joy, and growth in Eternity.
+She strives to share the gift in her daily calling as a musician and teacher.